-These 5 games are our favourites and are all played at least weekly by my children.
+These six games are our favourites and are all played at least weekly by my children.

-Exploding Minions can take anywhere between about 10 minutes and half an hour depending on how many people play.
-My 5 year old loves it as much as the adults so it’s definitely a great one for around the table after Christmas dinner.
+Exploding Minions can take anywhere between about 10 minutes and half an hour, depending on how many people play.
+My five-year-old loves it as much as the adults, so it’s definitely a great one for around the table after Christmas dinner.

-Each player is given a certain number of cards which can do different things and the idea is not to turn over an Exploding Kitten card.
-The gameplay is easy to understand and I like that the cards help out with little clues as to what each one means.
+Each player is given a certain number of cards that can do different things, and the idea is not to turn over an Exploding Kitten card.
+The gameplay is easy to understand, and I like that the cards help out with little clues as to what each one means.

 Dino Dump is a game we’ve had for years that the kids keep coming back to.
 It’s vaguely dinosaur themed but the game is really about the numbers on the cards and getting rid of them as fast as you can.
 It also comes with disgusting smelling stickers for the loser!

-The Muddles is for 2-4 players and says age 6+, but my 5 years old joins in quite happily.
+The Muddles is for 2-4 players and says age 6+, but my 5-year-old joins in quite happily.